net-cipher/deauth_detector/README.md

 #Install required libraries
 -      pip3 install rich pyfiglet
     *if rich is not installing, please use "venv" and install through it.

+Install the dependencies by running the following in your terminal:
+-     pip install -r requirements.txt

 # HOW TO RUN THE TOOL
 After installing the tool, open the tool directory and type the command